-The École Montgomery Middle School Administration coordinated a process of gathering input from students, parents and staff.
+The Montgomery Middle School Administration coordinated a process of gathering input from students, parents and staff.
 Students gave input through their core classes and Community Circles.
-Staff members gave input and made recommendations through staff and pro-d meetings.
-Parents were invited to provide written or verbal feedback.
+Staff members were given the opportunity to view the draft copy, provide feedback and recommendations, and participate in discussions.
+Parents were given access to the draft document and were given an opportunity to provide written or verbal feedback.
 The result is a code of conduct that represents the values and beliefs of our school community.